[Updated May 2026]

 Riddle Fence (Print magazine from Newfoundland, since 2007)

-- Fiction to 3,000 words, plus poetry, creative non-fiction, and visual arts
+- Accepts: Fiction to 3,000 words, plus poetry, creative non-fiction, and visual arts

-- Submissions Sept-March; check the Riddle Fence guidelines; simultaneous okay
+- Submissions open year-round with an announced free-submission period; check the Riddle Fence guidelines; simultaneous submissions okay

 - Pays $50/page